favae/favae_ijcai2019/note/model_details.md

-## Architecture details
+# Experiment Details

 ## FAVAE (proposal model)

 We describe the hyper parameters used for the results in 2D Reaching dataset, 2D Wavy Reaching dataset and Sprites dataset.
 We search the parameters beta and best C is shown in dictionary bellow.
 In Sprites dataset, we add the pre-encoder and post-decoder for encoding and decoding of images at each time step.
-The pre-encoding and post-decoding architecture is same as "encode_frames" and "decode_frames" in the code implementing Disentangled-Sequential-Autoencoder [This code is available](https://github.com/yatindandi/Disentangled-Sequential-Autoencoder) with conv_dim=48.
+The pre-encoding and post-decoding architectures are the same as "encode_frames" and "decode_frames" in the code implementing the Disentangled-Sequential-Autoencoder [This code is available](https://github.com/yatindandi/Disentangled-Sequential-Autoencoder) with conv_dim=48.
 We search the parameters from beta = 0 to beta = 100 and the best parameter is beta = 20 with C = [20, 10, 5].

 ```python
 import numpy as np